jawalsh/comic-book-paratexts/pages/cbp.md

 {% include feature/pdf.html objectid="cbp_0118" alt="Public authorial epitext: “Steve Englehart Speaks: Part 1 ‘Journey to the Center of a Vision.’”
 Foom #12 (December 1975)" caption="A public authorial epitext—an interview with comics creator Steve Englehart from Foom #12 (December 1975)." %}

+## Conclusion
+21st-century comics fans, readers, and scholars have access to tens of thousands of print and digital collections and reprints of comics from throughout comics history.
+However, in most cases those reprints are woefully incomplete and inadequate for serious scholarship.
+They all too frequently lack the crucial original paratexts — the fan mail, advertisements, publisher news, and more – that are an integral part of the comic book document and are in conversation with the core comic book text, its audience, its traditions, and its history.

 ### Works Cited
 <style type="text/css">